 In the UK, EE currently offers Subscription Packs from £10 per month.
 Available on a Pay As You Go basis with no contract and no credit check, the 30-day packs give you 4G coverage from EE and a maximum download speed of 25Mbps.
 You can also benefit from data rollover, along with a Free Boost every 2 months.

 At present, you can get 8GB of data on EE’s £10 Subscription Pack.
 This increases to 25GB data for £15, 50GB data for £20, and 125GB data for £30.

 If you want access to faster download speeds (more than 25Mbps), you’ll need to choose an EE Pay Monthly SIM card instead.
 Alternatively, there are 5G-ready Pay As You Go deals from Lyca Mobile and 1pMobile – both of which offer 4G & 5G coverage on the EE network.

-In this article, we’ll review EE’s Pay As You Go service including the bundles available and how they compare to other networks.
-We’ll also look at the coverage on EE and how you can keep your existing phone number when moving to the network.
+In this article, we’ll review EE’s Pay As You Go service including the Subscription Pack bundles and how they compare to those available on other networks.
+We’ll also look at the coverage available and how you can keep your current phone number when you switch to EE.